 - Mince your garlic finely or put it through a garlic crusher.
 Nobody wants to bite down on a huge chunk of raw garlic.

 - Use fresh lime juice, not bottled.
 Fresh lime juice has a cleaner taste and is not made from concentrate.
+You can use lemon as well.
+Look at the difference between limes and lemons here.

 - Cover and refrigerate the guacamole for at least an hour in order to help the flavours develop properly prior to serving.
 You can of course eat it right away, but there is a remarkable difference in the depth of flavour simply by letting it ripen for that hour.